George-Doge/Space_game/README.md

 Minigame also supports the save and load system.
 I may add something in the future.
 You can modify some variables in the code if you want to.
 Check [CREDITS.md](CREDITS.md) for sources.
 Code in development branch is newer than the main branch, so you can check it out too.

+It is recommended to run this game in the default window size (1080x864) or in fulscreen!

 ---
 >[!IMPORTANT]
 > To start the game, you must have either `space_game.py`, `space_game.exe` or `space_game` and the `images` folder together!